kognise/obsidian-aviation/FAR/Volume 4/B Procedural regulations/0323 Terminations, suspensions, and reductions of service.md

 \(b\) \[Reserved\]

-\(c\) *Uncertificated carriers.* The notice described in §323.4(a) shall be filed by any uncertificated carrier that intends to terminate, suspend, or reduce:
+\(c\) *Uncertificated carriers.* The notice described in [[Volume 4/B Procedural regulations/0323 Terminations, suspensions, and reductions of service.md#§323.4   Contents of notices.|§323.4]](a) shall be filed by any uncertificated carrier that intends to terminate, suspend, or reduce:

 \(1\) Air transportation so that any eligible place receives less than the level of essential air service determined by the DOT;